ofbennett/GameOfLife/README.md

 ******************************************************************************
 ### MPI BRANCH:

 The Message Passing Interface (MPI) allows the parallel execution of code on multiple separate computers, or nodes on a cluster.
-I used the C++ library OpenMPI to parallelize execution of the GameOfLife code in this manner.
+I used the C++ library OpenMPI to parallelize execution of the GameOfLife code in this way.

 Building and running locally:
 This version of the code needs to be built and run on a system which has OpenMPI (and its dependancies) installed.
 These can be locally installed easily using something like Homebrew on a Mac.
 The code is then built and run locally in the same way as the serial branch (except you "git checkout MPI").
 However, given the nature of the way this code is parallelized, there isn't much point running it on an isolated local machine (it will simply run serially in a more complicated way).
 This MPI version of the code should be deployed onto a cluster such as Legion to take advantage of the MPI performance improvement.